lee-dohm/meal-tracker/README.md

 ### Other commands

-You can get the list of common commands with:
+You can get the list of commands with:

 ```
 track help